Customer Agreement for Wonolo Service

 10.9 Modifications to Application.
 Wonolo reserves the right at any time to modify or discontinue, temporarily or permanently, the Application or the Service (or any part thereof) with or without notice.
 You agree that Wonolo shall not be liable to you or to any third party for any modification, suspension or discontinuance of the Application or the Service.

-If you wish to report a violation of the Customer Agreement, have any questions or need assistance, please contact Customer Support at firstname.lastname@example.org.
+If you wish to report a violation of the Customer Agreement, have any questions or need assistance, please contact Customer Support at https://help.wonolo.com/s/contactsupport.

-This Services Agreement (“Services Agreement”) is a binding legal agreement between and among Customer, Wonoloer, Frontline Work Inc. (“Frontline”) and Payroll Company that Frontline chooses as the employer of record (as described below).
+This Payroll Services Agreement (“Services Agreement”) is a binding legal agreement between and among Customer, Wonoloer, Frontline Work Inc. (“Frontline”) and Payroll Company (currently Employers HR) that (as described below).
 By using Frontline Payroll Services (“Frontline Payroll Services”) provided by the Wonolo Services Application (“Application”), you signify that you have read, understand, accept and agree to be bound by this Services Agreement.

-Except as otherwise stated in this Services Agreement, Payroll Company is responsible for managing payroll, taxes, government documents, benefits (if applicable) and insurance.
-Customer is responsible for the supervision, direction and control of the day-to-day activities of each Wonoloer assigned to Customer.
-Wonoloer is responsible for performing the agreed-upon work for Customer.
+Except as otherwise stated in this Services Agreement, Payroll Company is responsible for managing payroll, taxes, government documents, benefits (if applicable) and insurance for Payroll Employee.
+Customer is responsible for the supervision, direction and control of the day-to-day activities of each Payroll Employee.
+Payroll Employee is responsible for performing the agreed-upon work for Customer.

 Customer acknowledges and agrees that Customer has selected a Wonoloer to become a Payroll Employee based upon Customer’s determination that the Wonoloer accepted a Wonolo Request or an Open Request.
 Neither Frontline nor the Payroll Company makes any representations or warranties as to the skills, experience, background or education of any Wonoloer.